 What Should I Do if My Employer has not Paid their Insurance

 Even if workers’ comp clearly covers your injury, it is still possible that you will not receive your benefits, either because your employer denies your claim or because they did not secure the legally prescribed coverage.
 Finding yourself in this circumstance requires hiring a workers’ compensation attorney to file a claim with Workers’ Compensation Court of Existing Claims so that you can fight for your benefits.
 If you can present concrete evidence to the claims court that your injury did, in fact, take place on the job and that you were denied your coverage unfairly, then it is likely you will receive your full benefits.

 Hire a Workers’ Compensation Attorney

 After you have suffered a workplace injury, your first step should be finding out whether or not workers’ comp benefits will cover your injury.
 Although most Oklahoma workers are covered automatically, there may be extenuating circumstances that cause you to miss out on the benefits you need to move on with your life.
 The best way to fight for your deserved workers’ comp benefits is by hiring an expert workers’ compensation attorney from the Parrish DeVaughn Law Firm.
 Partnering with our compassionate, professional attorneys means having someone on your side who will not stop fighting for you until you get the settlement you deserve.
-If you are in Tulsa or Oklahoma City, request a consultation with the Parrish DeVaughn Law Firm today.
+If you are in Tulsa, Edmond, or Oklahoma City, request a consultation with the Parrish DeVaughn Law Firm today.